Phantasm (film): Legacy

 Phantasm has become a cult film in the years since its original release.
 In his book 100 Greatest Cult Films, Christopher J. Olson writes that "Phantasm retains its power to unsettle viewers and leave them wondering what they just watched.
 Coscarelli's merciless but meticulous editing ensures that the events unfold in a disjointed and confusing manner.
 The film refuses to follow conventional logic and often feels like a terrifying fever dream projected on the screen."

 Coscarelli attributes the film's cult following to nostalgia and its lack of clarification, as repeated viewings can leave fans with different interpretations.
 In 2007, USA Today praised the film for "the touching portrayal of two brothers in danger, an iconic villain in The Tall Man (Angus Scrimm) and a floating metallic sphere that's a death-dealing weapon."
 The film was rated #25 on the cable channel Bravo's list of The 100 Scariest Movie Moments.
 Time Out London placed it at #75 in their list of 100 Best Horror Films.
 Drive-in movie critic Joe Bob Briggs included it at #20 in his 25 Scariest DVDs Ever list.
 UGO placed the film at #7 out of 11 in its Top Terrifying Supernatural Moments.

 In 2014, USA Today quoted Jovanka Vuckovic, editor-in-chief of Rue Morgue, as stating that Supernatural, A Nightmare on Elm Street (1984), and One Dark Night (1983) were all influenced by Phantasm.
 The Tall Man character has also been cited as an influence on the internet-based character Slender Man.

-Franchise
+The Deadly Sphere solar eclipse event enemy in Terraria is a reference to the silver sphere.

+Sequels

 The film was followed by four sequels: Phantasm II (1988), Phantasm III: Lord of the Dead (1994), Phantasm IV: Oblivion (1998) and Phantasm: Ravager (2016).